apache/whimsy/DEVELOPMENT.md

 Whimsy is a set of independent tools and a common library which typically will need to access various ASF SVN directories and/or LDAP.
-To do development and testing, you will need access to a machine on which you are willing to install libraries which do things like access LDAP, XML parsing, composing mail and the like for full functionality.
+To do development and testing, you will need access to a machine on which you are willing to install libraries which do things like access LDAP, XML parsing, ASF Subversion repos, composing mail and the like for full functionality.

 While some tools may work on Microsoft Windows, many don't currently.
 Alternatives include a Docker image, a custom Vagrant VM, and a Kitchen/Puppet